COMMUNITY & DISCIPLESHIP

 Missional Community

-An influential community centered around the work of Jesus.
+An influential community centered around the work of Jesus where we serve together in community and in Hell’s Kitchen.

 Influential People